 After I mixed the resin and glow powder, it was time to pour the resin.

-The amount of resin used as well as other detail will be in the DIY plans, so be sure to complete the form below to be notified when they are ready for download.
+The amount of resin used as well as other detail will be in the DIY plans.

 First, I poured the resin on one end of the table and moved my way down to cover the entire bottom.